microsoft/bobsql/demos/sqlserver2022/IQP/psp/readme.md

 ## Setup the demo

 1. Create a directory called **c:\sql_sample_databases** to store backups and files.
-1. Copy a backup of WideWorldImporters from https://github.com/Microsoft/sql-server-samples/releases/download/wide-world-importers-v1.0/WideWorldImporters-Full.bak (the restore script assumes c:\sql_sample_databases)
+1. Download the backup of WideWorldImporters from https://github.com/Microsoft/sql-server-samples/releases/download/wide-world-importers-v1.0/WideWorldImporters-Full.bak (the restore script assumes c:\sql_sample_databases)
 1. Restore the WideWorldImporters backup.
 You can edit and use the **restorewwi.sql** script.
 1. Execute the **populatedata.sql** script to load more data into the Warehouse.StockItems table.
 This script will take ~5-6 mins to run.
 1. Rebuild an index associated with the table using the script **rebuild_index.sql**